The art of cinema can do many things. It can enlighten, inform and criticize

 honeymooners Tyler (Tygh Runyan), who is deathly afraid to fly and his new wife

 Ashley (Emily Holmes).
-There has to be a curmudgeon on board and this role is
+There has to be a curmudgeon on board, and this role

 filled by a British businessman Ashley (Emily Holmes).
 He is upset that he has